jensonp/project-steam-engine/backend-deep-dive-fixed.md

 `;
 ```

-If no filters are provided, `whereString` is empty, and the query returns the 10 most positively-reviewed games globally.
+If no filters are provided, `where​String` is empty, and the query returns the 10 most positively-reviewed games globally.

 **Step 6 — Query execution**: